Analogues of hyperlogarithm functions on affine complex curves: Introduction

 It is a natural question to construct analogues of the HL functions associated to an arbitrary affine curve $C$.
-Such functions are likely to find an application in the computation of amplitudes, such as for instance the genus-two contribution to string theory amplitudes (see \cite{DGP}).
+Such functions are likely to find an application in physics also when the genus of the curve is higher than one, such as for instance to compute hyperelliptic Feynman integrals (see \cite{MMPPW}), or the genus-two contribution to string theory amplitudes (see \cite{DGP}).

-In order to treat this problem, we fix a universal cover $p : \tilde C\to C$ and introduce the notion of {\it minimal stable subalgebra} (MSSA) of the algebra of holomorphic functions $\mathcal O_{hol}(\tilde C)$ of $\tilde C$ as follows: we call {\it stable subalgebra (SSA) of $\mathcal O_{hol}(\tilde C)$} a unital subalgebra $A$ of the algebra $\mathcal O_{hol}(\tilde C)$ such that for any $f\in A$, regular differential $\omega$ on $C$ and $z_0\in\tilde C$, the function $z\mapsto \int_{z_0}^z f\cdot p^*\omega$ belongs to $A$.
+In order to treat this problem, we fix a universal cover $p : \tilde C\to C$ and introduce the notion of {\it minimal stable subalgebra} (MSSA) of the algebra of holomorphic functions $\mathcal O_{hol}(\tilde C)$ of $\tilde C$ as follows: we call {\it stable subalgebra (SSA) of $\mathcal O_{hol}(\tilde C)$} a unital subalgebra $A$ of the algebra $\mathcal O_{hol}(\tilde C)$ such that for any $f\in A$, regular differential $\omega$ on $C$ and $z_0\in\tilde C$, the function $\int_{z_0} f\omega$ belongs to~$A$.
 The intersection $A_C$ of all SSA of $\mathcal O_{hol}(\tilde C)$ is again a SSA which is minimal for the inclusion, and which we call the MSSA of $\mathcal O_{hol}(\tilde C)$.